biancamanago/mtc_2022_SSR_replication-files/README.md

 Here are the experimental replication files for the manuscript.

 ### _Experiment 1_
-Experiment 1 was conducted in zTree and you can access those files for all conditions [here] (https://github.com/biancamanago/mtc_2022_SSR_replication-files/blob/94b2681d0e2a531bb1d714b11242dc276a7f439c/ztree.zip).
+Experiment 1 was conducted in zTree and you can access those files for all conditions [here](https://github.com/biancamanago/mtc_2022_SSR_replication-files/blob/94b2681d0e2a531bb1d714b11242dc276a7f439c/ztree.zip).
 The experimental conditions are listed in the file names, see below for naming conventions.